vazexqi/CourseraVLSICAD/ConjugateGradientSolver/README.md

 There is no _main_ method but there are several test cases illustrating its use.

-In the current directory, you can execute `./gradlew test` to run the tests.
+Assuming that you have Java installed, you can execute `./gradlew test` in the current directory to run the tests.
 You can then view the results in the build/reports/test folder.

 ### Acknowledgements